AlexxNica/closure-compiler-npm/README.md

 The Gulp plugin supports piping multiple files through the compiler.

-Options are a direct match to the compiler flags without the preceding "--".
+Options without the preceding `--` are a direct match to compiler's flags.

 ### Basic Configuration Example: